 Ship Crew Visa – Also known as the D-Visa.
 Crew members work in airlines or aboard sea vessels based in the US.

-Domestic Employee Visa – Individuals accompanying their employer to the US.
-It can also fall under the B1 Visa category of the US Tourist visa.
+Domestic Employee Visa – Individuals accompanying their employer to the US fall under the eligibility and application process for US B1 Visa category of the US Tourist visa.
 This category includes domestic help workers or blue-collar employees like housemaids, cleaners, gardeners, footmen, chauffeurs, nannies, butlers, cooks, au pairs, mother’s helpers, and other personal care workers for the employer or their family.

 Journalist and Media Visa – The I Visa.
 Foreign media individuals in the electronic or print media industry engage in their profession or set up a home office in a foreign country.
 Categories include journalist, television, or radio jockeys, news anchors, producers, crews, editors, and people of similar professions.

 Applying for a US visa from Dubai at your convenience has become easier with the online process.
-Get expert guidance and mentorship for your US visa from Dubai.
+Get expert guidance and mentorship and travel from Dubai to the USA without any hassles.
 Our team of experts has the right expertise to sail you through and support you in your entire US visa from Dubai journey.